th3worst4/qrCode-generator/README.md

 ### Simple QR Code generator.

 My purpose with this project is be able to create any QR Code v1.
-A v1(or version 1) QR Code is made by 21 by 21 data chunks and can storage 20 or less UTF-8 characters.
+A v1(or version 1) QR Code is made by 21 by 21 data modules and can storage 20 or less UTF-8 characters.

 On this code, I've used bitwise encoding method.
 Some different encoding methods can be used to store more data, but any of them have it's own limitation.
 You can check more about it on the wikipedia page about [QR Code][].